Ahousaht First Nation: Hereditary system

-The role of the Haw̓iiḥ (hereditary chiefs) in the Ahousaht governing system is to look after their Ḥahuułi (territory and resources).
-The Ahousaht people have maintained their reliance of the Haw̓iiḥ.
-Under the Haw̓iiḥ system, laws outline chieftainships and governance.
+The role of the Ḥaw̓iiḥ (hereditary chiefs) in the Ahousaht governing system is to look after their Ḥahuułi (territory and resources).
+The Ahousaht people have maintained their reliance of the Ḥaw̓iiḥ.
+Under the Ḥaw̓iiḥ system, laws outline chieftainships and governance.
 The keepers of these laws are the Witwaak.

-No Haw̓ił is considered above the law.
-Every hereditary chief has advisors so that no chief makes totally independent decision.
-His council (not the elected council, per se; rather, the people who are advisors to the chief) is depended upon for good, solid advice, before he makes any decision for Ahousaht.
-No Haw̓ił speaks for himself, unless he has good news, or something good to share.
-All Haw̓iiḥ have speakers or spokesmen, who are trained from an early age for these duties.
-Speakers must be fluent in Nuu-chah-nultha and have a very strong knowledge of the history of the Haw̓iił seat (including lineage) and his ḥaḥuułi.
+No Ḥaw̓ił is considered above the law.
+Every hereditary chief has advisors to ensure the chief does not make an entirely independent decision.
+His council (not the elected council, per se; rather, the people who are advisors to the chief) is depended upon for reliable advice before he makes any decision for Ahousaht.
+No Ḥaw̓ił speaks for himself, unless he has good news, or something good to share.
+All Ḥaw̓iiḥ have speakers or spokesmen, who are trained from an early age for these duties.
+Speakers must be fluent in Nuu-chah-nultha and have a very strong knowledge of the history of the Ḥaw̓ił seat (including lineage) and his ḥaḥuułi.

-Some analysts have described the Haw̓iiḥ system as being similar to fiefdoms, but the Ahousaht describe it as a more inter-connected system of governance, with numerous accountability mechanisms.
+Some analysts have described the Ḥaw̓iiḥ system as being similar to fiefdoms, but the Ahousaht describe it as a more inter-connected system of governance, with numerous accountability mechanisms.
 No Ha’wiith can hold tremendous power without the support of numerous people who are the bearers of customary laws.

-Each Haw̓ił holds a Ḥaḥuułi that includes land, sea, resources and people within his territory.
+Each Ḥaw̓ił holds a Ḥaḥuułi that includes land, sea, resources and people within his territory.
 This had clearly defined boundaries, and people who watched over the boundaries between indigenous nations.
 The Ahousaht have stories in history that emphasize the importance of the boundaries are and how they were protected.

-Haw̓iiḥ have the power to create t̓iquwił, a seat.
+Ḥaw̓iiḥ have the power to create t̓iquwił, a seat.
 (It is a distinction related to historic "nobles" in European history.)
 The chief may grant a person a smaller portion of the territory, to own and care for, in return for great service to the nation and the chief.
-History tells of two, which were created by the Haw̓iiḥ to recognize the constant support provided by these two individuals.
-Their importance was such that, at a potlatch, they were recognized before the Haw̓ił when a Haw̓iiḥ dance was performed.
+History tells of two, which were created by the Ḥaw̓iiḥ to recognize the constant support provided by these two individuals.
+Their importance was such that, at a potlatch, they were recognized before the Ḥaw̓ił when a Ḥaw̓iiḥ dance was performed.

-The Ahousaht have oral history, which goes back 17 or 18 generations, of all of the Haw̓iiḥ.
+The Ahousaht have oral history, which goes back 17 or 18 generations, of all of the Ḥaw̓iiḥ.
 It tells of when one hereditary position became three.
-Each Haw̓ił heads up a "house" and each "house" has a name.
-Maquinna is the tyee (the head-ranked Haw̓ił of Ahousaht).
+Each Ḥaw̓ił heads up a "house" and each "house" has a name.
+Maquinna is the taayi (the head-ranked Ḥaw̓ił of Ahousaht).

-As a collective, the three Haw̓iiḥ comprise the principal Hereditary Chiefs of Ahousaht.
+As a collective, the three Ḥaw̓iiḥ comprise the principal Hereditary Chiefs of Ahousaht.
 Currently these individuals are: